bsdimp/freebsd-git-docs/doc-cvt.md

 ```
 will create a clone of the FreeBSD doc repo into a subdirectory called `freebsd-doc`.
 I selected that name because there's an excellent chance that the repo will change from `doc` to `freebsd-doc` before we publish the final repo.
 The current plan for github mirroring is to mirror to https://github/freebsd/freebsd-doc as well, but more on that later.

 Now, it's useful to have the old subversion revisions, so let's fetch that information.
 This data is stored using git notes, but git doesn't fetch those by default.
 It's best to add them now, especially if you are a translator.
+Sadly, there's no way to add this to the `git clone` command.
 ```
 % git config --add remote.origin.fetch "+refs/notes/*:refs/notes/*"
 % git fetch